pffy/seal-chop-image-api/README.md

 ## Plays well with others

+### MOO

+Add a Chinese seal chop to business cards or stationery.

 ### Sticker Mule

 In [Sticker Mule Studio][web_mule], you can upload the saved PNG seal chop image from your desktop or online photo library.